programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

         # update_policy: automatic, always, never, defaults to automatic
         update: "never"

-  # set to true to allow /api/settings/purge. dont use on production systems!
+  # Set to true to allow /api/settings/purge. dont use on production systems!
   allowpurge: true

-  # path to resources, that are all files needed by FLYR during runtime (inspect, pages, etc..)
+  # Optional path to resources, that are all files needed by FLYR during runtime
-  # the default path is relative to the FLYR binary, not the current working directory
+  # (inspect, pages, etc..)
+If unset, fylr uses binary embedded resources (so no
+  # resource folder needed in that case).
+Defaults to embedded.
   resources: ""

-  # elastic is the indexer for FYLR
+  # Elastic is the indexer for FYLR
   elastic:
-    # logger used for the elastic client
+    # Logger used for the elastic client
     # "Text": TextLogger prints the log message in plain text.
     # "Color": ColorLogger prints the log message in a terminal-optimized plain text.
     # "Curl": CurlLogger prints the log message as a runnable curl command.